ericauv/ericauv-landing/src/projects/ericauv.md

   <div class="project-section-content">
     <ul>
       <li>
-        <strong>Get hired.</strong> One of the main objectives of this site is
+        <strong>Get hired.</strong> I want to show potential employers the thinking process and reflection that goes into my development and design.
+In addition to this, I want to be easily
-        for potential employers to see the thinking/reflection that goes into the work that I do.
-In addition to this, I want to be easily contactable.
+        contactable.
 For these reasons, I've included a write-up on selected web projects, as well as contact+resume links.
 If you're reading this and are hiring...
 LET'S CONNECT VIA <a href="mailto:e.auvaart">EMAIL</a>, or